-HOT TO YOUR DOOR EVERY TIME Nixon tax evasion conspirator Newman indicted by IRS By CHRIS J. HARPER Associated Press Writer CHICAGO (AP) - A federal jury began deliberations Tuesday in the case of literary appraiser Ralph G. Newman, who is charged with lying to government officials in what may be one of the last of the Watergate-related trials.
-Newman, 64, a noted ap-praiser of historical documents, scheme to allow former Presi-dent Richard M. Nixon to claim dent Richard M. Mixon to claim an illegal \$450,000 tax deduction for donating his vice presiden-tial papers to the National Ar-chives in Washington, D.C.
-Newman is charged with lying on two separate occasions to Internal Revenue Service agents about his appraisal of the former president's documents, which span Nixon's tenure from 1952 to 1960 as vice president.
-If convicted, Newman could face a maximum sentence of five years in prison and a \$10,000 fine.
-Court Judge Frank J. McGarr, prosecutor Jay Horowitz contended that the defendant played an important role in a scheme to backdate a deed to the Nixon papers and allow the former president to claim the deduction.
-The 600,000 items were delivered March 27, 1969, for storage in the National Archives but were not actually donated until April 1970, said Horowitz, the head of the Watergate special prosecution team in the case.
-Such tax deductions weren't allowed after July 26, 1969, un-der the provisions of the Tax Reform Act of 1969.
-Nixon claimed on his 1969 tax return that he donated the papers and took a \$450,000 deduction, which the IRS later disallowed and ordered him to pay \$271,000 in additional taxes.

-Horowitz sketched a scheme in which Nixon's tax lawyer Frank DeMarco and White House lawyer Edward L. Morgan conceived a plan to evade the new tax act. were dismissed against De-Marco in October because a federal judge in Los Angeles ruled that the prosecutor had acted improperly.
+Nixon tax evasion conspirator Newman indicted by IRS By CHRIS J. HARPER Associated Press Writer CHICAGO (AP) - A federal jury began deliberations Tuesday in the case of literary appraiser Ralph G. Newman, who is charged with lying to government officials in what may be one of the last of the Watergate-related trials.
+Newman, 64, a noted ap-praiser of historical documents, is accused in an alleged scheme to allow former Presi-dent Richard M. Nixon to claim an illegal \$450,000 tax deduction for donating his vice presiden-tial papers to the National Ar-chives in Washington, D.C.
+Newman is charged with lying on two separate occasions to Internal Revenue Service agents about his appraisal of the former president's docu-ments, which span Nixon's tenure from 1952 to 1960 as vice president.
+If convicted, New-man could face a maximum sentence of five years in prison and a \$10,000 fine.
+In Tuesday's closing arguments before U.S. District indicted in February.
+Charges prosecutor Jay Horowitz con-tended that the defendant played an important role in a scheme to backdate a deed to the Nixon papers and allow the former president to claim the former president to claim the deduction The 600,000 items were deliv-ered March 27, 1969, for storage in the National Archives but were not actually donated until April 1970, said Horowitz, the head of the Watergate special prosecution team in the case.
+Such tax deductions weren't allowed after July 26, 1969, under the provisions of the Tax Reform Act of 1969.
+Nixon claimed on his 1969 tax return that he donated the papers and took a \$450,000 deduc-tion, which the IRS later disallowed and ordered him to pay \$271,000 in additional taxes Horowitz sketched a scheme in which Nixon's tax lawyer Frank DeMarco and White House lawyer Edward L. Morgan conceived a plan to evade the new tax act.
+Newman and DeMarco were \\\\\\\\\\ \\\\\ Court Judge Frank J. McGarr, were dismissed against De-Marco in October because a federal judge in Los Angeles ruled that the prosecutor had acted improperly.
 Morgan pleaded guilty to tax fraud conspiracy and spent four months in prison.
 Defense attorney William McDaniels said Newman had not intentionally lied to the IRS even though the information was incorrect.
 "It was a mis-take of innocence," he said.
 McDaniels also said that Newman later realized his errors and informed the IRS about the mistaken timetable.
+GENUINE EAST COAST THICK CRUST STYLE PIZZA (NEVER A TASTE OF BISCUIT DOUGH) GUARANTEED!
+HOT TO YOUR DOOR EVERY TIME CALL US AT 232-7919 \\\\\\ SUNSHINE PROMOTIONS PRESENTS: